SasiruVirajith/fifa-world-cup-2026-predictor/README.md

 ---

+## Note

+None of the predictions are a guarentee.
+At the end of the day football has more factors than skills and luck.
+This is merely a data-driven prediction.
+Football is not deterministic :)

+---

 ## Built with

 Python · pandas · NumPy · scikit-learn · Streamlit · Plotly · cloudscraper · martj42 · API-Football

+---

+## License

+- MIT License: Copyright (c) 2026 Sasiru Virajith Kankanamge
+- This project is intended for educational and research purposes only.